 obsessions subspecialties.
 It’s not us pricing our books at $200 and paywalling our work in academic journals; chances are, we’re uploading it everywhere, especially the spammy but serviceable academia.edu, just so someone will read it, use it, cite it, finally, please.
 And if the publisher is really uptight about copyright, just email us, we’ll quietly, happily send you the pdf proofs.

-As much as we don’t like how the sausage is made, hoping that everyone has the resources and predilection to buy the hand-crafted, small-batch, ethically-sourced knowledge product we love to craft is an academic (and, yep, genuinely elitist) pipe dream.
+However, as much as we scholars don’t like how the sausage is made, hoping that everyone has the resources and predilection to buy the hand-crafted, small-batch, ethically-sourced knowledge product we love to craft is an academic (and, yep, genuinely elitist) pipe dream.

 How do you solve a problem like Wikipedia?